yard

 Use the finger test as your main guide.
 Push a finger 2 inches into the soil between plants.
 If it feels dry or only slightly damp, it is time to water.
 If it feels cool and sticks to your skin, you can usually wait a day.

-Clay soil holds water but drains slowly, so the risk is soggy roots, especially for crops like garlic bulbs and bulbing onions.
+Clay soil holds water but drains slowly, so the risk is soggy roots, especially for crops like garlic bulbs.
+Bulbing onions also struggle when that wet soil lingers.
 Sandy beds act like a sieve, so shallow‑rooted greens dry out fast and need smaller, more frequent drinks.

 Mulch changes the game.
 A 2 to 3 inch layer of shredded leaves or straw can cut watering in half compared to bare soil.
 That matters a lot in hot areas such as zone 9 gardens and warmer.